raghavlite/B3/README.md

 ## Running on your Data

 To run B3 models on your dataset, just repurpose the **eval_mmeb.py** code.
+It is quick and simple to do.
 Lines 120-126 create a query dataset.
 Lines 127-138 create a target dataset.
-Ensure your data is in the same format as a reference query and dataset (Eg. MSCOCO_i2t or MSCOCO_t2i).
+Ensure your data is in the same format as a reference query and target dataset (Eg. MSCOCO_i2t or MSCOCO_t2i).
 Lines 159-160 extract query embeddings and Lines 172-172 extract target embeddings.
 We will soon release a much simpler script for general purpose usage.

 ## Acknowledgement
 - We have adapted code from [VLM2Vec]([https://github.com/TIGER-AI-Lab/VLM2Vec]).